INF2A/Docker-cluster/Cluster -docker swarm/README.md

 And edit the following line in the file.

     {"insecure-registries" : ["192.168.1.1:5000"]}

+To use the local registry you must login.

     docker login --username pirate --password hypriot 192.168.1.1:5000

     docker tag apitime 192.168.1.1:5000/helloworld